FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 ## Commitment-Based Discount

-Also known as Commitment Discount, this is a pricing strategy or incentive offered by a service provider to encourage customers to commit to a certain level of usage or purchase over a specified period.
+Also known as Commitment Discount, this is a pricing strategy or incentive offered by a service provider to encourage customers to commit to a certain level of usage or spend, over a specified period.
 Offerings vary in specificity of commitment, penalties for underutilization, and possible remedies.

 ## Cloud Service Provider (CSP)